DerUniMax/katacoda-scenarios/JSONinDB/step5.md

  FROM orders
  ORDER BY quantity;`{{execute}}<br/>

-Now all quantities of are listed.
+Now all quantities of are listed and sorted by magnitude.